 Megisti, the island’s Greek name, means ‘biggest.’

 The island is titchy – the smallest of the Dodecanese – but it’s the largest of the archipelago in the area.
-All relative, you see.
+All relative, you see?

 We love that name!

-‘You will either love Kastellorizo and stay a week, or crave escape after a day.’(1)
+‘You will either love Kastellorizo and stay a week, or crave escape after a day.’
+(Rough Guide To The Greek Islands 2002)

 Regular Visitors

-If you’re a regular visitor to this blog, you’ll know that, in the past, we were regular visitors to Meis; every twelve weeks or so, in fact, and we can definitely stay for a day without craving escape.
+If you’re a regular visitor to this blog, you’ll know that, in the past, we were regular visitors to Meis; every twelve weeks or so, in fact.
+And we can definitely stay for a day without craving escape.

 Does this mean we have ‘decisiveness and a sense of adventure’?

-Hmm, well we may have a bit of that in us I guess, but when this sentence was written I think the author was perhaps thinking about those wanting to visit Kastellorizo from its nearest Greek neighbour, the island of Rhodes, 70 nautical miles away.
+But when that sentence was written, I think the author was perhaps thinking about those wanting to visit Kastellorizo from its nearest Greek neighbour, the island of Rhodes, 70 nautical miles away.

 But Meis also has a very healthy supply of foreign visitors from Turkey.

-The Kaş-Meis ferries make daily trips through summer and a few times a week in winter.
+The Kaş-Meis ferries make daily trips through summer.
+And a few times a week in winter.

 We love the place!

-Things To Do In Meis/Kastellorizo
+Our Top Things To Do In Meis / Kastellorizo

-If you’re a hopeless thrill seeker or an Adrenaline junkie, well, you’re gonna struggle here, people.
+If you’re a hopeless thrill-seeker or an adrenaline-junkie, well, you’re gonna struggle here, people.

 But, if you’re ready to chill and enjoy the solitude of this easternmost Greek island, let’s get rolling…